binh234/AI-ML/004_Midjourney/README.md

 # Midjourney: From pixels to paintings

-Midjourney is an independent research lab that has been making waves in the world of artificial intelligence with its eponymous AI program.
+Midjourney is an independent research lab that has been making waves in the artificial intelligence world with its eponymous AI program.
 The program is designed to create images from textual descriptions, much like OpenAI’s DALL-E and Stable Diffusion.
-While the underlying technology is speculated to be based on Stable Diffusion, Midjourney’s creators have developed their own unique style for the generated images that have garnered a lot of attention from both AI enthusiasts and artists alike.
+While the underlying technology is speculated to be based on Stable Diffusion, Midjourney’s creators have developed their unique style for the generated images that have garnered a lot of attention from both AI enthusiasts and artists alike.

 ![showcases](images/midjourney_ai_art_showcase.jpg)
 <p align="center">Midjourney AI Art showcase</p>

 The tool is currently in open beta, having entered this phase on July 12, 2022.
 Since then, it has been attracting a growing number of users who are fascinated by its capabilities.
-With Midjourney, users can create artwork using Discord bot commands, making the process of generating images quick and easy.
+With Midjourney, users can create artwork using Discord bot commands, making the generating process quick and easy.

 ## Table of contents